AI is integral to Alphabet and Google is no exception:

 - Messaging App Allo and its Smart Reply functionality was launched with significant functionality but shut down in 2018: Google joined the messaging app battle with Allo.
 As a messaging app, Allo lets you express yourself with stickers, doodles, HUGE emojis & text.
 Furthermore it brings you the Google Assistant without leaving the conversation.
 The AI algorithm used to learn your style and provide more suggestions, which makes your message more ‘you’.
 You could get creative with the photos you send by doodling on them or adding text or draw a smiley face, turn your friends into memes, and mix in some color.

 Adding a new feature turning a selfie into an emoji, Google says that the algorithms powering the new tool are powerful, machine-learning technologies that could generate 563 quadrillion different faces.
-The search giant is using neural networks to create the custom emoji.
+The search giant is using neural networks to create custom emojis.

 Now that you know what Google is up to in AI, you can explore the rest of the AI universe.
 You can check out